 2. Lose the DSLR

 We have entered a new era of photography.
-With better and cheaper technology, camera manufacturers have started to pour their money and resources into new types of devices.
+Camera manufacturers have started to pour their resources into new types of devices.
 The recent change has been towards digital mirrorless cameras.

 These systems are smaller, quieter, weigh less, and retain a great amount of resolution.
 The Sony α7R IV Full-frame Mirrorless camera gives you a 61MP resolution, with a 10fps.
 This is better and faster than most DSLRs on the market.